-7.6 Payments & Reporting
+8.6 Payments & Reporting

-Funding is milestone-based meaning that funds will be disbursed to applicants once a report is submitted to the government demonstrating that required milestones, as set out in the TPA, have been met.
+Funding is milestone-based meaning that funds will be disbursed to applicants once a report is submitted to the government demonstrating that required milestones, as set out in the Transfer Payment Agreement (TPA), have been met.

-Expenditures for projects will be disbursed, conditioned on the project completes each milestone and submits appropriate reporting requirements which are deemed satisfactory.
+Expenditures for projects will be disbursed, conditional on the project completing each milestone and submitting appropriate reporting requirements which are deemed satisfactory.
 For illustrative purposes, the following table is intended to be an example of a payment schedule.